solidi/writing/80-the-ultimate-hot-wheels-legend.md

 The source noted at least one other prototype "didn't go as fast."

 Sizzlers were the first mass-produced toy of its kind, and numerous Mattel engineers, in their preliminary department, spent part of their time researching and crafting them while leaders looked in parallel.
 The odds are that Mr. Hartman had a concept of Sizzlers in mind.

-Larry Wood said, "I cannot design around that huge battery.
-So they would do the research - " (from a [2023 interview](https://www.youtube.com/watch?v=2tlqeit2Vi4&t=1780s)), which increased the design time in technical investigation.

 This author suspects the link because the Sizzlers concept was approved in December 1968 (printed in [Mr. Leffingwell's book](https://www.amazon.com/Hot-Wheels-Years-Performance-Attitude/dp/0760315736)), Mr. Moquin connected the joke with the product, and the approvals at Mattel required prototypes.